Q: Can San Francisco really do this?

 In part because the richer tenants will subsidize poorer tenants, just like health insurance does with the healthy subsidizing the sick.
 We set rents high enough to cover operating costs, renovation costs, and loans, with an extra margin for reserves.
 And, of course, the City doesn't have to make a profit.

 On top of all of that, tax revenue can provide a big City subsidy to acquire or construct buildings, meaning the City has to take out fewer loans and would pay less in total interest on those loans.
 That helps keep your rent low!

-Q: The affordable housing sounds good, but why all the amenities, like childcare and public restrooms?
+Q: The affordable housing sounds good, but why childcare and public transit?

-This measure isn't the sort of short-term, single-issue solution you're used to seeing from politicians.
+Our vision isn't the sort of short-term, single-issue solution you're used to seeing in politics.
 We're looking holistically at what causes communities to thrive or struggle.
-Working families need full-day childcare nearby so that both parents can keep their careers, and so their children can get equal footing in school.
-We also need accessible community facilities, to gain access to all of the resources our city provides.
-Finally, we're building public restrooms around the city because we believe in basic human dignity and sanitation.
+Working families need full-day childcare nearby so that parents can keep their careers, and so children can gain equal footing in school.
+Frequent and reliable public transit are necessities for the working class and reduce our collective carbon footprint.

 Q: How is this different from what we're doing now?

-Right now, the city doesn't invest enough in affordable housing on its own.
-Much of the money for affordable housing comes from "set-asides" or "feeing-out" of actually building affordable housing; when a developer builds a luxury tower, they're required to at least set aside ~15% of units for below-median-income households, or pay a fee.
-But that means we have to build around 85 overpriced units for every 15 units that are decently affordable to San Franciscans!
-A program like that can never meet our affordability needs as it stands, and it clearly hasn't.
+Right now, the city doesn't invest enough in affordable housing.
+Some of the money for affordable housing comes from "feeing out" of actually building affordable housing; when a developer builds a luxury tower, they're required to set aside at least ~15% of units for below-median-income households, or pay a fee.
+But that means we have to build around 85 overpriced units for every 15 units that start off affordable to the median San Franciscan!
+A program like that can never meet our affordability needs at scale or create a permanent affordable housing infrastructure.